 “There was talk of a move and investing in playing staff so I think people were optimistic to start with.
 Partly because nobody had ever really seen it happen before.
 Nobody thought someone would come into a club and just destroy it.”

 There were, however, causes for concern.
-The club’s three-person board of directors eventually consisted of Richardson’s daughter and niece, as well as Ken Haran, who had given evidence in his defence as part of the Flockton Grey trial and held the nominative title of chairman.
-But Richardson was always the man pulling the strings, referring to himself as the club’s “benefactor”.
+The club’s three-person board of directors eventually consisted of Richardson’s daughter, his niece, and Ken Haran, who had given evidence in Richardson’s defence as part of the Flockton Grey trial.
+Haran held the nominative title of chairman but Richardson was always the man pulling the strings, referring to himself as the club’s “benefactor”.

 The most eye-catching event came not long after the council refused to allow Richardson to sell the ground.
 One evening in June 1995, a small fire erupted in the Main Stand, burning a hole in the roof and causing £100,000 worth of damage.

 Perpetrator Alan Kristiansen, a former SAS soldier, had left his mobile phone at the scene of the crime.
 Police found the phone, alongside a message which had been left on Richardson’s answering machine: “The job’s been done.”